mdenomy/intro-design-workshop/README.md

 Add a method to apply_fees to the bank account and charge a fee of $5 if the balance is less than 500 dollars

+Also refactored it a bit to add another private method.

+Questions: What is our checking account doing now, deposit, processing checks, and applying fees.
+What happens if fee algorithm changes....we need to change the CheckingAccount.

+Let's tackle that in our next few iterations.